-Euro zone economic growth was much weaker than expected in the first quarter and inflation remained locked in the 'danger zone' below 1% in April despite a modest pick-up.
+Euro zone economic growth was slightly weaker than expected in the first quarter because of slower than anticipated expansion in Germany.

 But the rate of growth in the euro zone was still the fastest in almost two years, data showed today.

 The European Union's statistics office Eurostat said gross domestic product in the 19 countries sharing the euro rose 0.4% quarter-on-quarter in the three months from January to March.